Skip to main content

 14. Select Next.

-15. Select the private DNS the Private Endpoints will use.
+15. Select the private DNS that the private endpoint will use.

 16. Select Next.